amitbcp/self_driving_projects/advanced_lane_lines_project/writeup_template.md

 The output `objpoints` and `imgpoints` is used tp compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
 The distortion correction to the test image using the `cv2.undistort()` function and obtained this result:

-![alt text][image1]

-### Pipeline (single images)

-#### 1. Provide an example of a distortion-corrected image.

-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
 ![alt text][image2]

 ### Step 3 : Transforms for Binary Threshold Images